Alan R. Roth, DO, FAAFP

 Vice Chair, Department of Family Medicine

 Dr. Basello is a graduate of the New York College of Osteopathic Medicine.
-She is Board Certified in Family Medicine.
-She completed her residency training at Jamaica Hospital Medical Center/Mount Sinai School of Medicine’s Family Medicine Residency Program.
-She has always been passionate about education and immediately accepted a faculty position with the program after training and has stayed committed to the organization and the program, rising to the Program Director position as of 2008 and subsequently also to Departmental Vice Chair.
+She is Board Certified in Family Medicine and completed her residency training here at Jamaica Hospital Medical Center’s Family Medicine Residency Program.
+Passionate about education, she accepted a faculty position with the program after training and has stayed committed to the organization and the program, rising to the Program Director position as of 2008 and subsequently also to Departmental Vice Chair.
 Her favorite part about being a Program Director is mentoring residents and providing the professional development and coaching that is crucial to success in a complex healthcare environment.
 She also serves as the Associate Director of Palliative Care and was one of the founders of that service.
 Dr Basello is the clinical chairperson of the hospital’s Graduate Medical Education Committee as well the Performance Improvement and Patient Safety Council.
 Some of her other professional areas of interest include ensuring Diversity, Equity and Inclusion, Community Engagement, Integrative Health, Communication training and Well-being on an individual, team and system level.

 Philip Cruz, DO

 Dr. Cruz is a graduate of the New York College of Osteopathic Medicine.
 He completed his residency training at Jamaica Hospital Medical Center/Mount Sinai School of Medicine’s Family Medicine Residency Program, serving as Chief Resident in his final year.
 Subsequent to graduation, Dr. Cruz went on to complete a primary care Sports Medicine Fellowship at the University of Massachusetts.
 He is Board Certified in Family Medicine and Sports Medicine and co-coordinates the Sports Medicine curriculum.
 Dr. Cruz oversees all aspects of the department’s osteopathic training.